 - Attend an exam preparation training course a few days before you sit the exam.

 How to register and schedule the CRISC exam

-Since 2017, the CRISC exam has been offered via a computer-based testing (CBT) session, which is available during three testing windows per year.
+The CRISC exam has been offered via a computer-based testing (CBT) session, which is available all year round.
 All candidates must first register online direct with ISACA and pay for the examination in advance.
 They will then receive email instructions on how to schedule an exam appointment at a local PSI exam centre.

 Continuing Professional Education (CPE)